ssprasad100/AWS-lunchbreak/docs/endpoints/business/order.rst

 List
 ====

-.. http:get:: /v1/business/order/(String:option)
+.. http:get:: /v1/business/order/(String:option)/(String:since)

-    List all of the orders with the status: placed, received, started and waiting ordered by 'orderedTime' descending or 'pickupTime' ascending.
+    List all of the orders with the status: placed, received, started and waiting.

     Authentication: :doc:`/authentication/employee`